• Skip to main content

 The harder you pedal, the more the fan resists you.

-As such, Assault Bikes are ideal for all levels of exerciser, even the very fit.
+As such, Assault Bikes are ideal for exercisers of all levels, even elite athletes.

 In fact, if you go for it, an Assault Bike will quickly exhaust even the fittest user.